Skip over navigation

 • Strong partner network: Rely on a strong and diverse partner ecosystem with a track record of realizing complex composable eCommerce projects.

-Build Your Composable eCommerce On the Right Foundation
+Build Your Composable eCommerce on the Right Foundation

-Questions and Answers
+Questions and Answers about Composable Commerce

 What is composable commerce definition?

 Composable commerce meaning: It allows eCommerce teams to gather best-of-breed solutions and integrate them to reach business goals.
-This is in stark contrast to using a single solution with natively included functionality.

 Why is composable eCommerce important?

-As customer expectations rise and markets are constantly disrupted, there’s pressure to innovate and evolve offerings rapidly.
-This belief is reinforced that no single solution can offer the capabilities to deliver eCommerce experiences modern customers demand.
+This belief is reinforced that no single solution can offer the capabilities to deliver the eCommerce platform experiences modern customers demand.

 What makes composable eCommerce?

-Composable eCommerce consists of a presentation layer (the elements that the customers see), separated from the business layer (where the business logic takes place).
-The business layer is further divided into functionalities that can be offered as standalone applications.
-Collectively known as packaged business capabilities (PBCs), these are the building blocks of composable systems.
+Composable eCommerce consists of a front end presentation layer (the elements that the customers see), separated from the business layer (where the business logic takes place).

 What are the benefits of composable eCommerce?